Pierre Siklos, Background

 He has a particular interest in central bank independence, the governance models of central banks and the challenges that arise in an interdependent world.
 To that end, he has compared and contrasted how European models of integration differ from those in Asia.
 His work in applied time series analysis and monetary policy focuses on inflation and financial markets.

-At Wilfrid Laurier University, where he teaches macroeconomics, Pierre is the director of the Viessmann European Research Centre.
-Pierre is a former chair of the Bundesbank Foundation of International Monetary Economics at Freie Universität in Berlin, Germany.
+Pierre teaches macroeconomics at Wilfrid Laurier University.
+He is a former chair of the Bundesbank Foundation of International Monetary Economics at Freie Universität in Berlin, Germany.
 He is also a research associate at Australian National University’s Centre for Macroeconomic Analysis in Canberra, and a senior fellow at the Rimini Centre for Economic Analysis in Italy.
 Pierre serves on the editorial boards of Economics Research International, Economic Systems and the Journal of Economic Research, and is the former managing editor of the North American Journal of Economics and Finance.

 Pierre earned his Ph.D. in economics from Carleton University and his M.A. in economics from the University of Western Ontario.
 He joined CIGI as a senior fellow in 2009 and is fluent in English, French and Hungarian.